markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

-# Lesson 4.1 - The DOM
+# Lesson 4.1: The DOM

 ## Introduction

->Far and away the best prize that life offers is the chance to work hard at work worth doing.
+> **Quote:** Far and away the best prize that life offers is the chance to work hard at work worth doing.
 >
 >-Theodore Roosevelt

 We have become adept at using GitHub Issues in our last few projects to track our progress and help focus our attention and energy at the highest priority tasks at hand.
 We gotten so proficient, we'd like to use it for all our productivity needs, but wouldn't it be a little strange to make a "Do Laundry" or "Clean out the Garage" as a GitHub Issue.
 This is meant for issues related to the repo, not your life.
-Plus, its public for all the world to see, so having a private to-do list seems more appropriate.
+Plus, its public for all the world to see, so having a private to-do list seems more appropriate than airing your dirty laundry list.

 This may be a great candidate for a personal project.